 This course explores a broad range of questions concerning the relationship between the media and politics, with a focus on historical and contemporary issues presented in the American context: Do the news media educate or manipulate the citizenry?
 What is the role of the press in a democracy and how does the First Amendment protect the press in the United States?
 What has the impact been of the new information technologies on the traditional media and on the political role of citizens?
 Against the backdrop of these questions, we critically assess the political significance of social media and the increasing “weaponization” of information.
 In particular, we examine the extent to which these new developments limit the ability of citizens to participate meaningfully in society and politics, while at the same time challenging longstanding assumptions about the role of journalism and political communication in America’s system of democratic government.

-Tim Novak holds an M.A. and a Ph.D. in sociology from the New School for Social Research as well as a B.A. in humanities from the University of California, San Diego.
-For over twenty years he has been teaching courses in sociology, media, and communications.
-Most recently, he has taught as an adjunct professor of sociology and communications at Hofstra University.
-His research focuses on the relationship between media, social movements, persuasion, and identity formation.
+Tim Novak holds an M.A. and a Ph.D. in media sociology from the New School for Social Research as well as a B.A. in humanities from the University of California, San Diego.
+For over twenty-five years he has been teaching college-level courses in sociology, media, and communications.
+His research focuses on the relationships between media, technology, social movements, persuasion, and identity formation.